-Industrial Piercing Prices - How Much Does An Industrial Piercing Cost?
+Industrial Piercing Prices: How Much Do They Cost?

-However, it is sometimes hard to judge how much one would cost, mainly because they are not as simple as other ear piercings, and the fact that they require two holes to be pierced instead of one can confuse people who are looking for an average price.
+It can sometimes be hard to judge how much an industrial piercing is going to cost.
+Mainly because they’re not as simple as other ear piercings, and the fact that they require two holes to be pierced instead of one can confuse those who are looking for a simple, average price.

 There are many ways to break down the cost of an industrial piercing.
 In this article, we will try to explain what goes into the costings of industrial piercings, and the difference between the cheap jobs offered by local, inexperienced friends, and the high-priced experienced professionals.